-[17] Coroner Herdson sought permanent non-publication orders preventing publication of the identity of the affected person, her own identity and former position as Coroner, and the details of the complaint.
+[15] The former judge sought permanent non-publication orders preventing publication of the identity of the affected person, the former judge's own identity and former judicial position, and the details of the complaint.

-[18] The Panel made permanent non-publication orders prohibiting publication of the affected person's name and identifying particulars, including the nature of any connection with Coroner Herdson.
-The public interest in the affected person's identity is low and is outweighed by their interests and privacy.

-[19] The Panel lifted the interim non-publication orders in relation to Coroner Herdson.
-It was not satisfied that reputational or other damage to Coroner Herdson would be disproportionate to the public interest and the presumption of open justice.
+- [16] The Panel has made permanent non-publication orders prohibiting publication of the affected person's name and identifying particulars, including the nature of any connection with the former judge.
+The public interest in the affected person's identity is low and is outweighed by their interests and privacy. - [17] The Panel has lifted the interim non-publication orders in relation to the former judge's identity and former judicial role.
+It is not satisfied that reputational or other damage to the former judge would be disproportionate to the public interest and the presumption of open justice.
 The Panel considered that, if all details were suppressed, the impartiality and integrity of the judicial system may be brought into question.
-The Act's purpose is to enhance public confidence and protect the impartiality and integrity of the judicial system through the processes provided for in the Act.
-In the Panel's view, the purpose of the Act would not be met, and indeed would be potentially undermined, were there to be uncertainty and speculation about the identity of the judge and her former judicial role.

-[20] The Panel also lifted the interim non-publication orders in relation to the background details of the complaint.
-However, because it had not needed to consider the complaint, the Panel determined it would not be appropriate for it to publish any details about it.
-The Panel's decision included the excerpt from the Attorney-General's letter appointing the Panel, which briefly set out the matters concerning Coroner Herdson's conduct which the Attorney-General had referred to the Panel:
+The Act's purpose is to enhance public confidence in and protect the impartiality and integrity of the judicial system through the processes provided for in the Act.
+In the Panel's view, the purpose of the Act would not be met, and indeed would be potentially undermined, were there to be uncertainty and speculation about the identity of the judge and their former judicial role. - [18] The Panel has also lifted the interim non-publication orders in relation to the background details of the complaint.
+However, because it has not needed to consider the complaint, the Panel has determined it would not be appropriate to record any details about it.
+The Panel's decision includes the excerpt from the Attorney-General's letter appointing the Panel, which briefly sets out the matters concerning the former judge's alleged conduct which the Attorney-General referred to the Panel.
+Because of the interim suppression order in place to protect the former judge's right of appeal, that excerpt cannot be published and has been redacted from the decision. - [19] The interim orders prohibiting publication of identifying particulars of the former judge and background circumstances surrounding the complaint have been lifted but will remain in place until 22 July 2022, to allow the former judge time to consider whether to exercise the right of appeal under s 31(1) of the Act.

-The matters concerning Coroner Herdson's conduct I am referring to the Panel are:

-- 1. Whether Coroner Sarn Herdson was the author of, or otherwise involved in, drafting or sending any of the letters attached as Appendices to the letter from [a person] to the Judicial Conduct Commissioner dated 19 March 2021 - particularly the letters where there appears to have been an attempt to give them instant credibility through false authorship, such as Appendices A and B. - 2.
-Any other matters concerning Coroner Herdson's conduct that arise in the course of dealing with the matter referred at paragraph 1 above (s 24(3)).

-[21] Coroner Herdson does not accept the allegations, which concern conduct in her personal capacity rather than in her capacity as a coroner.